lapanti/ts-react-boilerplate/docs/COMMON.md

     readonly title: string;
     readonly done: boolean;
 ```
-are otherwise the same as the first one, except the property `title` has a [type](https://www.typescriptlang.org/docs/handbook/basic-types.html) of `string`, meaning it's an arbitrary sequence of letters and characters and the property `done` has a [type](https://www.typescriptlang.org/docs/handbook/basic-types.html) of `boolean`, meaning that its value is either `true` or `false`.
+are otherwise the same as the first one, except the property `title` has a **type** of `string`, meaning it's an arbitrary sequence of letters and characters and the property `done` has a **type** of `boolean`, meaning that its value is either `true` or `false`.

 ---

-Congratulations, you have now created your very first [TypeScript](https://www.typescriptlang.org/) `class`!
+Congratulations, you have now created your very first **TypeScript** `class`!

 ### <a name="linting">Linting</a>

 It's time to start linting you code by using [TSLint](https://palantir.github.io/tslint/).
-Let's begin by creating a [Yarn script](https://yarnpkg.com/lang/en/docs/cli/run/) to run [TSLint](https://palantir.github.io/tslint/):
+Let's begin by creating a [Yarn script](https://yarnpkg.com/lang/en/docs/cli/run/) to run **TSLint**:
 ```json
 // In package.json
 "scripts": {
     "lint:ts": "tslint 'src/**/*.{ts,tsx}'"
 }
 ```
 The lint command can now be run with `yarn run lint:ts`.
-This will now run [TSLint](https://palantir.github.io/tslint/) with its default settings.
+This will now run **TSLint** with its default settings.
 However, that might not always be enough for you and if you want to define the rules for your own codebase more accurately, you can create a `tslint.json` in the root folder and populate it with rules according to [TSLint rules](https://palantir.github.io/tslint/rules/).
 For example in the boilerplate the `tslint.json` looks like that:
 ```json
 {
     "rules": {